-

 Enhancing Human-Robot Interaction in motor-cognitive game for older adults

 As the aging population continues to grow, service robots are emerging as valuable tools to promote active and healthy aging.
 Previous work at the WE-COBOT Lab developed a motor-cognitive game for the TIAGo robot (PAL Robotics), combining physical and memory training through embodied interaction [Pozzi, Gandolla, Braghin, Robot-Mediated Gesture-Based Memory Game for Older Adult Psychophysical Stimulation.
-Read more
+IEEE IROS 2025].
+In the game, the robot mimes letters with its arm, and the user must recognize and imitate them, promoting motor and mental engagement.
+Pilot tests with older adults confirmed the potential of this approach but also revealed practical limitations in gesture tracking… Read more